lisperin/lisperin.github.io/_posts/2019-01-01-nlp-date-parser.md

 permalink: /nlp-date-parser
 ---

-In the [deftask](https://deftask.com) blog I described how it allow users to search for tasks easily [by using natural language date queries](https://blog.deftask.com/why-are-date-based-searches-so-hard/).
+In the [deftask](https://deftask.com) blog I described how it lets users search for tasks easily [by using natural language date queries](https://blog.deftask.com/why-are-date-based-searches-so-hard/).
 It accomplishes this by using a natural language date and time parser I wrote a